Frequently Asked Questions for guardians

 My child has mild cold symptoms, should they stay at home?

 Yes, everyone with symptoms of respiratory infection or cold, even mild ones, should avoid all social contacts as there is a risk of an infection spreading (according to guidelines from the Swedish Public Health Agency).
 Therefore your child should not attend school even with mild symptoms of a cold, for example a snotty nose, cough, sore throat or a fever.
-When the child is healthy, they should stay at home for an additional two days before they return to school.

 If parents or siblings are sick, is the child allowed to attend preschool or school?